tomtclai/mobile-take-home/README.md

 ## Future Improvments

-Add unit tests for the viewmodel and viewcontroller; snapshot tests for views
+Add unit tests for the viewmodel and viewcontroller, espc the error paths; snapshot tests for views

 Could potentially add a call out on the map pin - https://stackoverflow.com/a/33978778